dckolb/healthtracker-rest-api/Readme.md

 ```

 ### Local Development
-To start the service locally in development mode, use `make run-local`.
+To start the service locally in development mode make sure your logged in to aws sso for direct (use `aws sso login --profile=direct`) then run `make run-local`.
 This requires access to the development Kubernetes cluster (eks-dev-2022).
 Once the service is listening, the swagger UI will open in your default browser.